Robin0265/Yuanshao-CV/portfolio_draft.md

 ## Motivation

-- AI's reference is needed for a quicker, more precise diagnostics, for early prevention / effective therapy of curing common heart diseases.
+- AI's reference is needed for a quicker, more precise diagnostics, so that prevention / effective therapy of curing common heart diseases is applied timely.

 ## Research Questions / Objectives